sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/pricing/index.md

 transaction.

 The action calculates a full refund.
-Partial refunds are not supported by Flex at the moment.
+Partial refunds are not supported by Sharetribe at the moment.